nilsoncorrales/nilsoncorrales/README.md

 <h1 align="center">Hi 👋, I'm Nilson Corrales Ramos</h1>
 <h3 align="center">A passionate backend developer from Peru</h3>
 <br>
 I'm a Software Engineer, Content Creator, and Community Engineer who currently works as a Developer Backend and Frontend at Repestock.
 I'm passionate about sharing knowledge, documentation, web engineering, and others.
 I create technical content (on my Blog, and YouTube), build useful open-source projects.
+I have hobbies, I like video games like fall guys and other, I like stakeboarding and traveling.

 - 🔭 I’m currently working on **Repuestock SAC**